cwoolcott/Rick-and-Morty-Random-Character-Generator/README.md

 Rick and Morty Random Character Generator
 =======================================

-Introduction - Method that returns a random Rick and Morty Character.
+Introduction - Function that returns a random Rick and Morty Character.

 * * *